ariannalangwang/shakespeare-ai-assistant/README.md

 The Shakespeare AI Assistant is built as a **Cloud-Native Microservice Application**, designed for scalability and efficiency.
 It leverages modern cloud infrastructure and DevOps best practices to ensure seamless deployment, monitoring, and updates.

 ### Key Technologies:
+- **FastAPI**: Builds a RESTful API endpoint, allowing users to query the backend and ask questions about Shakespeare's works.
 - **Docker**: Containerization of the application for consistent environments across development and production.
 - **Kubernetes**: Orchestration of containerized workloads for high availability and scaling.
 - **Google Cloud Kubernetes Cluster**: Deployment on GKE (Google Kubernetes Engine) for cloud-native scalability.